-I want something to happen in the dark space between the screen and the audience and I want it to follow me / the viewer out of the cinema and into my / her / his dreams, memory, thoughts.
+I want something to happen in the dark space between the screen and the audience and I want it to follow me / the viewer out of the cinema and into my / their dreams, memories, thoughts.

 There’s a Nabokov quote: “What I really want to produce is that little sob in the spine of the reader.”
 This really hits me.
 I want that, that little sob that can stand on its own, but could also mutate into something massive or the other way around – almost more consuming: can move from something massive to that tiny sob.
 But also moments of great emptiness and fear, of a darkness that is deep and unfathomable, but intrinsically part of us.